 “I have to kill,” he continued, “the key for each day.
 They’re all evil, wicked to the core.
 But it never gets any easier.”

 My mouth went dry.
 What was left of Yuki had been found discarded by some train tracks.
 The case was still open, but all the leads disappeared almost immediately and in fact, some key evidence misplaced.
 I felt like I could have saved her, somehow, if only… if only… The sight of her mutilated corpse still made me cry myself to sleep most nights.
-And I’d been so caught up mourning Yuki that it finally dawned on me—it was 1979.
+And I’d been so caught up with everything that it finally dawned—today was July 10, 1979.
 Yuki was still alive.

 “Jesus fuckin’ Christ,” was all I could manage.
 I looked over at O’Hara.
 He winked at me, still mashing out his cigarette butt.

 “Don’t take the Lord’s name in vain.”
 A pause.
 “These sickos are all over the state.
 Your neighbor, your pastor, your uncle.
 You’re stuck in this loop too.”

 “Well… it was the 9th yesterday for me.”

 “You only live in the world where things progress.
 In the other one, your partner from Polar Bear lives and everyone wakes up to the same day for the rest of eternity.”

 “I wish I could tell you.
 I knew it the moment you pulled up with this Bimmer that day.
 You’re two years ahead, somehow.”